Confirmation

 Frequently Asked Questions

 Why do you start in 6th Grade?
 Why do you have Confirmation in the Fall?
 Since 2020, the “typical” age of Confirmation in the Archdiocese of Seattle is now 7th grade.
-We want our Confirmandi to benefit from the grace of the sacrament as early as possible, so they receive the sacrament early in their 7th grade year (towards the end of November).
+We want our students to benefit from the grace of the sacrament as early as possible, so they receive the sacrament early in their 7th grade year (towards the end of November).
 This means preparation begins as early as the start of 6th grade, and families can take advantage of the summertime to pursue activities that meet the requirements of our preparation program.
 Confirmed 7th graders are expected to register for Fraternus or Fidelis at the start of 7th grade and continue participating in the program throughout the school year.

 What if my child also needs to prepare for their First Communion?
 Students who are in 6th grade (or older) and have been baptized but not yet received their First Communion will receive their First Communion at their Confirmation Mass.
 When registering, there will be a place to indicate what sacraments your student needs.
-These students will need to attend a few extra sessions, dates and times TBD.
+These students may need to attend a few extra sessions, dates and times TBD.

 What’s “Confirmandi?”
 Confirmandi are people preparing for Confirmation.
 “Confirmandi” is a group, “Confirmand” is one person.